 De Do Do Do, De Da Da Da, The Police

-This is not so much an offense in grammar as an exercise in deliberate gibberish.
+This is not so much an offense that falls into the category of “popular songs with bad grammar” as an exercise in deliberate gibberish.

 One to file under the “Ob-la-di, Ob-la-da” section.
 This reminds me that I generally prefer my song lyrics to make some sort of sense — even if Sting claims he wrote it as a comment on the way politicians, entertainers, and other people in the public eye use words to manipulate others.